TaiDuc1001/TaiDuc1001.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 **Short Bio:** My name is Phan Tai Duc (Phan Tài Đức - Vietnamese).
-I’m currently studying as a first-year student at FPT University, majoring in Software Engineer.
-I’m enthusiastic about AI developments, machine learning, mathematical algorithms, and the way deep models can solve real-world problems.
+I am a person who is deeply enthusiastic about exploring new AI research and mathematical expression.
+My goal in the next few years is to become an AI Engineer role, focusing on advancements in Computer Vision and NLP, especially on time series forecasting.
+I am currently a third-year student and an AI Researcher Assistant with 1 year of experience specializing in Computer Vision at the AiTA Lab - Artificial Intelligence of Technologies and Application - at FPT University HCMC.
+My expertise includes image classification, object detection, and face recognition.

 **Research Interests:** Artificial Intelligence, Deep Learning, Machine Learning, Computer Vision, NLP, GenAI.
 My main research field is applying machine learning techniques to a specific use case in CV and NLP.